 There are several different ways of buying a new Telephone System.
+Note most new systems are now hosted so upfront costs should be minimal.

 We have provided all the different options here.